Jim Clayburgh

-Jim Clayburgh (born 23 May 1949) is a scenic designer.
+Jim Clayburgh (born May 23, 1949) is an American scenic designer.
 He was a founding member of The Wooster Group and served as the group's resident designer from 1975 to 1994.
 He currently lives in Brussels, Belgium, where he founded the company JOJI INC with choreographer and dancer Johanne Saunier, and continues to design for theatre, film, dance and opera both in the USA and in Europe.

 Life and career

 Jim Clayburgh is the brother of actress Jill Clayburgh (1944–2010).

 Clayburgh holds a Bachelor of Arts degree from Claremont McKenna College, majoring in design at Pomona College, and a Master of Fine Arts degree in Theatre Design from New York University School Of The Arts.
 In the USA he has taught masterclasses at MIT, New York Tisch School of the Arts, University of California Santa Cruz, University of Michigan, Hollins University, Simons Rock College of Art.
 In Europe, he has taught at St Luc's Ecole Supérieur des Arts and the International School of Brussels.

 He was part of the design team for the interior renovations of two major concert halls in Brussels: La Maison de la Radio at Flagey, Ixelles, and Le Palais des Beaux Arts.

 In 2011 he gave a keynote address at the 41st International Theatre Festival at the Venice Biennale.

-In 2013-14 he was a Visiting Artist at the American Academy of Rome.
+In 2013–14 he was a Visiting Artist at the American Academy of Rome.

 Clayburgh was a member of the jury and gave a design workshop at Prague Quadrennial of Performance Design and Space in 2019, and he was a key speaker at the 2015 edition.

 In 2020, he collaborated with German soprano Sarah Maria Sun on texts for concerts and lyrics for songs.